Gig Performer is NOT a DAW!

 .

-Of course, once you have created your rackspaces, designed your front panels, linked up your MIDI devices and so forth, then you can start working on creating your setlist.
+Suppose you have created your rackspaces, designed your front panels, and linked up your MIDI devices.
+Then you can start working on creating your setlist.
 Setlist are collections of songs.
 Each song is a collection of song parts.
 Each song part represents a single rackspace/variation pair along with some extra properties.
 Take a look at the image below, the view in which you would generally use when you are on stage.
-So there’s a setlist called “Reeling In The Years” on the left and a list of songs displayed below.
-You can click on any song (or send the appropriate message from your control surface or MIDI pedal controller, etc) to make it active instantly.
-Each part of the song can be a completely different collection of plugins with a corresponding user designed front panel.
-Selecting song parts (laid out across the top for easy visibility or to match up with your pedal controller) is also instant, even while you’re playing a chord.
-The widgets in front panels in song parts can be temporarily overridden.
-This means you can easily reuse rackspaces in different song parts and still remember different settings.
+So there’s a setlist “Reeling In The Years” on the left and a list of songs below.

 Setlist are collections of songs, each song is a collection of song parts, each song part represents a single rackspace/variation pair, Gig Performer